gengstrand/clojure-news-feed/server/swagger/README.markdown

 ## news feed swagger

 http://swagger.io/ is a popular MDSD framework that focuses on building micro-services.
+The Swagger Code Generator is licensed under Apache 2.
 This folder explores how to use swagger for the news feed.

 ### installing swagger codegen